awwright/jsonschemaparse/README.md

 	});
 ```

-## Interface: Validator
+### Interface: Validator
-A Validator is the fundemental paradigm that is used to process information from the JSON parser as it is streaming.
+A Validator is the paradigm used to validate information from the JSON parser as it is streaming.
+It validates a single instance against a single schema by reading SAX events from the parser, as well as listening to results from subordinate validators (Validator instances for child instances and subschemas), and comparing them to the range of events permitted by the schema.

 It is an ECMAScript object that consumes information about a single layer in the parser stack as it tokenizes input.
 A validator only evaluates over a single layer in the stack (like an object or a string), it is not notified of events that happen in children or grandchildren layers.